Explore Georgia Tours

 20 min read

-Georgia's dramatic Caucasus landscapes offer world-class adventure experiences without the crowds.
-From tandem paragliding over snow-capped peaks to multi-day horseback expeditions through medieval tower villages, this complete guide covers every adrenaline-pumping activity available — with prices, difficulty levels, best seasons, and insider tips for booking the perfect adventure tour.
+Georgia's Caucasus Mountains deliver world-class adventure without the crowds.
+Tandem paragliding over snow-capped peaks, multi-day horseback trips past medieval tower villages, glacier hikes, rafting, and skiing.
+This guide covers each activity with prices, difficulty levels, best seasons, and booking tips from guides who run these trips year-round.

 Why Georgia Is The Ultimate Adventure Destination